The healthcare system in Spain is ranked among the best in the world, and this helpful guide provides everything you need to know as an expat.

 - proof that you have registered your address at your local town hall

-Once you have registered with the TGSS you will be given a social security number and a certificate stating that you are entitled to medical help.
+Once you have registered with the TGSS you will be given a Spanish social security number and a certificate stating that you are entitled to medical help.
 You can then register for medical treatment and apply for a health card (tarjeta sanitaria individual or TSI).
 You will receive this in the post, or need to pick it up personally.

 Private healthcare provision in Spain runs alongside the public system, with some providers offering both public and private provision.
 Anyone not eligible for state healthcare will need to take out private health insurance or pay the full amount for any medical costs.